Olivia Pratt-Korbel: Murder arrest over Liverpool shooting

 The force has now arrested 10 men as part of the investigation, but no charges have so far been brought.

-Olivia's mother Cheryl Korbel was shot in the wrist as she tried to shut the door on the gunman, who was chasing and firing at another man.
+Olivia's mother Cheryl Korbel was shot in the wrist as she tried to shut the door on the gunman, who was chasing and firing at another man, at about 22:00 BST on Kingsheath Avenue.

-He continued shooting and hit the schoolgirl with a fatal shot to her chest.
+He continued shooting and fatally hit the schoolgirl in her chest.

 Neither of the men were known to the family.